WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 [Public Broadcasting Core (PBCore)](https://pbcore.org/), a metadata standard for the description of audiovisual content.
 The site features many tools and resources for cataloging AV content.

 ### Preserving Your Public Media with the AAPB (2019)
+<iframe src="//www.slideshare.net/slideshow/embed_code/key/TohIIcS9GaYbx" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 Hosted by staff at New Mexico PBS and the American Archive of Public Broadcasting, this presentation covers collaborative grants with stations large and small to preserve original materials contributed by five TV and radio stations, archives, and producers in New Mexico.<br>

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/TohIIcS9GaYbx" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 <br>Access the live recording by visiting PBS Hub and creating a free account [here](https://hub.pbs.org/posts/engage-your-community-to-celebrate-your-history?parentId=6881).